decawas/cursle/README.md

 ## --daily might be out of sync

-Sometimes --daily is a few words behind New York Times, this happens because New York Times occasionally skips a word which is not accounted for automatically in cursle, I have been doing my best to make a commit each time that New York Times skips a word but if I havent adjusted for a skip then you should edit cursle.py and increment the integer at the end of line 94
+Sometimes --daily is a few words behind New York Times, this happens because New York Times occasionally skips a word which is not accounted for automatically in cursle, If this is the case, increase the offset in lang.json